artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

 6. To update the list and continue, enter `u` when prompted to enter a value.
    Repeat the steps above until there are no more choices left to make.

+.. _transfer-wont-start:

+Transfer won't start
+^^^^^^^^^^^^^^^^^^^^
+    "I try to create a new transfer, but nothing happens.
+What can I do?"

+Sometimes a user may attempt to start a transfer and it will never seem to initiate the Archivematica processes.
+There are a few issues to look out for and investigate if this happens.

+1. File permissions

+  First, the issue may be related to file permissions in the transfer source directory.
+Check the permissions in the directory and on the files to ensure that all files can be read by Archivematica.

+2. System timeouts

+  If it is a large transfer, it may just be taking a long time to copy the files and initially load them into the system, and the user can wait a bit longer and see if the processes begin after a bit of time.
+It is also possible that it is taking a long time because some of the system timeouts are being exceeded and the transfer has failed.
+This can be verified by checking the Storage Service logs and by checking where the transfer exists on the filesystem.

+  For inadequate timeouts, check the Storage Service configuration and adjust if necessary.

+3. Communication between Dashboard and Gearman

+  If the transfer has successfully moved to the shared Directory (i.e. it can be found in ``sharedDirectory/watchedDirectories/activeTransfer/`` folders), but is still not showing up in the dashboard, there could have been a problem with the communication between the dashboard and Gearman.
+Restarting all of the services can resolve this problem and the transfer will appear.

+  Restart services in the follow order: ``gearmand``, ``archivematica-mcp-server``, ``archivematica-mcp-client``, and ``archivematica-dashboard``.

+  Note that on some installations, ``gearmand`` may be called ``gearman-job-server``.

 :ref:`Back to the top <maintenance>`

 .. _`pyes`: https://github.com/aparo/pyes/